IS2AI/IMUWiFine/README.md

 # IMUWiFine

 Indoor localization based on IMU and WiFi Signals.
-The project aims to enhance the [WiFi based indoor localization](https://ieeexplore.ieee.org/document/9382623) with the signals from Inertial Measurement Units built-in smartphones.
+The project aims to enhance the [WiFi based indoor localization](https://ieeexplore.ieee.org/document/9382623) with the signals from Inertial Measurement Units built-in in smartphones.
 The detailed explanation can be found on paper []().

 # Setup and Requirements